Byronlee/observer/README.md

     end

-Define a observer, you only implement a method named update in your observer class
+Define a `observer`, any Class only implementing a method named `update`

     class Subscribe

+      # publish params must be required
+      # and you can define more one params after first param
       def update publish, msg
         # coding after observable changed
         p "receive message: #{msg}"
       end
     end